hey-itz-sameerkhan/animation-project/README.md

 ## 🙏 Special Thanks

 Inspired by the incredible mentors and community at **[Sheryians Coding School](https://www.sheryians.com/)** ✨
-Special thanks for Adil Khan nurturing creative freedom and next-level front-end skills.
+Special thanks to  Adil Khan for nurturing creative freedom and next-level front-end skills.

 ---